PORT RENFREW: the LAMBSY DIVEY MURDER

 Before moving on – or – before another memory of Port Renfrew detains, here is a picture of my grandfather, Mathias Hemmingsen, and me, on the banks of the San Juan River in Port Renfrew, BC so long, long ago.
 (Should you want to know how Mathias made his way from Norway to BC, through Wisconsin look under the Writing Genealogy tab for “Starting Off”)

-Please scroll, to reply below.
+Please scroll, to reply, like, etc., below.